core-wg/etch/draft-ietf-core-etch-latest.md

 ### The Content-Format Option {#fetch-format}

-A FETCH request MUST include a Content-Format option to specify the media type and content encoding of the request body.
+A FETCH request MUST include a Content-Format option (see Section 5.10.3 of {{-coap}}) to specify the media type and content encoding of the request body.
+(Typically, the media type will specifically have been designed to specify details for a selection or a search on a resource.)

 ### The ETag Option {#fetch-etag}